 The Blue Business Plus has no annual fee and it’s a traditional credit card.
 It also has no public sign-up bonus.
-This card can either be a complement or a substitute to the Platinum Card.
-Both cards together will earn you more points and give you the Platinum’s benefits.
+This card can be a nice complement to the Platinum Card.
+Both cards will earn you more points and give you the Platinum’s benefits.
 But if you only want points and no annual fee, this card is the best Amex option for you.

 Chase’s top business card is a great alternative to the Business Gold.
 Ink Business Preferred earns 3x Ultimate Rewards (UR) points on general travel, shipping purchases, internet, cable and phone services, and on online advertising purchases.
 All categories have a limit of $150,000 of spend per year.